AIDevelopersMonster/RP2040-YD/README.md

 Whether you're just getting started with the Raspberry Pi Pico or looking to expand your skillset, the Kontakts Professional Kit provides everything you need for your next project.
+The Raspberry Pi Pico is a tiny dual core ARM based microcontroller.
+More information on the Pico can be found on the Pi website: https://www.raspberrypi.org/products/raspberry-pi-pico/